arh926/sptwdglm/README.md

 ## Example

 There are examples contained within every function listed.
+I list the particular example pertaining to variable selection in DGLM

 ``` r
 require(sptwdglm)